Oxytocin – The “Trust/Bonding” Pheromone

 Known effects from testing and reports

-- Oxytocin is not officially classified as a pheromone, and there is ongoing debate as to whether it actually works or not.
+- Oxytocin is not officially classified as a pheromone or known to have pheromone-effects, and there is ongoing debate as to whether it actually works or not.
 There seems to be rough a 50/50 divide between people who see results and those who don’t.
 If you see the molecular weight, it is about 3x what most of the other human pheromones and chemicals I’ve listed above.
 I suspect people that see results are using very effective diffusion methods such as ISO E Super (common fragrance additive), while others use standard methods.

 - Oxytocin is a chemical released after orgasm, which is suspected to be released as a bonding agent between partners.
 It can create feelings of intense connection, trust and love.